 Net patient service revenue is reported as the estimated net realized amounts from patients, third-party payors, and others for services rendered and includes estimated retroactive revenue adjustments under reimbursement agreements with third-party payors.
 In recognizing net patient service revenue, estimates are used in recording allowances for contractual adjustments and uncollectible accounts.
-Allowances for uncollectible accounts are estimated using historical experience, current trend information, aged account balances and a collectability analysis.
+Allowances for uncollectible accounts are estimated using historical experience, current trend information, aged account balances, and a collectibility analysis.
 The System's financial assistance program for uninsured patients classified as self-pay determines expected payments based on the Medicare allowable reimbursement.

 Charges in excess of the expected payment are reflected as an administrative uninsured discount.
-The allowance for uncollectible accounts was estimated at \$81 million as of September 30, 2023.
+The allowance for uncollectible accounts was estimated at \$79 million and \$81 million as of September 30, 2024 and 2023, respectively.
 The System provides services under contract to patients covered under the Medicare and Medicaid programs.
 Net revenues from these programs are included in patient service revenue at estimated reimbursement based on customary billing charges, predetermined rates of reimbursement, plus certain adjustments.
 The amounts due to or from these programs are subject to final review and settlement by the program administrative contractor.